 Flexibility is a quality which most of the Karafin staff share and see reflected in each other as something to be admired.
 An observation that many of the veteran staff members have made is the massive change in the nature of the students being accepted.
 A decade ago the student body was said to be very “rambunctious;” a rowdy group of students filled the school and, as a result, the focus on academics was much smaller.
 Witnessing this change and having to live through it has challenged the staff to employ its flexibility.

 The faculty of Karafin serves as the backbone for the school’s mission and represents the school’s best qualities.
 The adjustability of the school allows individual staff members freedom to teach in their own manner with the result that students are exposed to a diverse learning environment.
 The staff also undergo distinct personal changes because of the extent to which they are able to apply themselves to their jobs.
-Many staff members have shared similar sentiments – the limits of their patience expanded, and their understanding of others developed positively – however, individual staff members note a variety of changes that working at Karafin has instilled in them.
-The hall monitor, Mr. Richardson, as well as the head of the math department, Ms. Labrador, each say that working at the school has helped them in raising their own children.
-Other staff members, like Mr. Albano, the school’s gym teacher, say that the school has taught them to be less judgmental and more accepting.
-These lessons are then carried outside the school and applied to their individual lives.
+Many staff members have shared similar sentiments – the limits of their patience expanded, and their understanding of others developed positively.

 Another result of the staff members’ ability to apply themselves so fully to their jobs is the fact that many of them are then able to relate to the students.
 Many of them have similar backgrounds to those of the students.
 Some of them had difficulty getting through school themselves, while others had the experience of completing school with a disability.
-Mr. Clark, an aide training to become a teacher, completed a Master’s degree with dyslexia, and finds that this helped him assist his students when they have issues in comprehension.
-The students are also able to forge emotional connections with the teachers, which allow the teachers to create the most accommodating lesson plan possible – they know whether to give a student space on a particular day or to give an extra push.
+One aide, who is training to become a teacher, completed a Master’s degree with dyslexia, and finds that this helped him assist his students when they have issues in comprehension.
+The students are also able to forge emotional connections with the teachers, which allow the teachers to create the most accommodating lesson plan possible.
+They know whether to give a student space on a particular day or to give an extra push.
 The approaches to teaching differ slightly based on the individuals, but all staff members generally exhibit the same sort of understanding of their students.

 Many of the staff members describe different rewards that come with helping students reach their full academic potential.
 Some simply involve the positive daily interactions that they experience; however, many also expressed a great joy at having the chance to help students achieve more than they might have expected of themselves.
 Helping a student fully understand his or her coursework is considered a success for both student and teacher, and is an important factor for a functioning academic environment.
 The teachers are what keep Karafin functioning and working toward its founding mission.